Inggenio/Crispy-Agenda2/README.md

 ## 🧑‍💻 Author

-Developed by [Tu nombre aquí] 🇩🇪🇦🇷
+Developed by German Hoffmann 🇩🇪🇦🇷
-Passionate about software development, learning Java and building useful desktop apps.
+Passionate about software development, learning Java and building desktop apps.

 ---